floragunncom/search-guard-docs/_docs/configuration_cache.md

 Setting the value to `0` will completely disable the cache.

-It is recommended to leave the cache settings untouched for LDAP and Internal User Database.
-Disabling the cache will reduce the performance of these authentication domains.
+**It is recommended to leave the cache settings untouched for LDAP and Internal User Database.
+Disabling the cache can severely reduce the performance of these authentication domains.**

 The cache can be flushed manually by `sgadmin` in conjunction with the `-rl/--reload` switch, or by using the Kibana Config Gui.